mproinnovacion/swift-optics/Documentation/Optional.md

 # Optional

+Targets zero or one value, allowing to update them one by one and retrieve all of them in an array.
+This is a traversal1 or affine traversal in the traditional literature.

 ## Protocol: OptionalOptic

 Protocol that represents a property that can be optionally read and modified.
 We might not be able to read it, and we also might not be able to modify it.